qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * :guilabel:`Millimeters`
 * :guilabel:`Points`
 * :guilabel:`Pixels`
+* :guilabel:`Inches`
 * :guilabel:`Meters at Scale`: This allows you to always set the size in meters, regardless of what the underlying map units are (e.g. they can be in inches, feet, geographic degrees, ...).
 The size in meters is calculated based on the current project ellipsoid setting and a projection of the distances in meters at the center of the current map extent.
-* :guilabel:`Map Units`: The size is scaled according to the map view scale.
+* and :guilabel:`Map Units`: The size is scaled according to the map view scale.
   Because this can lead to too big or too small values, use the |options| button next to the entry to constrain the size to a range of values based on: